vitor-gercov/vitor-gercov/README.md

 - 💻 I’m currently working with Typescript in Angular 13

 ## What I am learning now
-- Studying about UX Design
+- Studying about CSS animations
 - Currently learning german
-- Reading and reflecting about Ganbatte

 ### What I do in my free time
-- 🎸 play my electric guitar and listen to music (everyday, everytime)
+- 🎸 play my electric guitar and listen to music
-- 🏋️‍♂️ go to the gym and run to the park in the morning
+- 🏋️‍♂️ go to the gym
-- ⛹️‍♂️ watch NBA, NFL and play basketball
 - 🍻 hangout with my friends
 - 🎮 play video-games